wangbri/tweet/README.md

 **tweet** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **2** hours spent in total
+Time spent: **12** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [x] User can sign in using OAuth login flow
-- [ ] User can view last 20 tweets from their home timeline
+- [x] User can view last 20 tweets from their home timeline
-- [ ] The current signed in user will be persisted across restarts
+- [x] The current signed in user will be persisted across restarts
-- [ ] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
+- [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
-- [ ] Retweeting and favoriting should increment the retweet and favorite count.
+- [x] Retweeting and favoriting should increment the retweet and favorite count.

 The following **optional** features are implemented: